axelarnetwork/axelar-core/cmd/axelarcli/docs/axelard_query_distribution_community-pool.md

 ### Options

 ```
       --height int    Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help          help for community-pool
       --node string   <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
-  -o, --output string   Output format (text|json) (default "text")
 ```

 ### Options inherited from parent commands